-Use Blend modes to merge colors and patterns between your background and foreground to create cool effects and surprising new images.
-Starting at US$9.99/mo.
+Use Blend modes to merge colours and patterns between your background and foreground to create cool effects and surprising new images.
+Starting at A$14.29/mo incl.
+GST.

 Apply patterns with Blend modes.

-Use Blend modes to merge colors and patterns between your background and foreground to create cool effects and surprising new images.
+Use Blend modes to merge colours and patterns between your background and foreground to create cool effects and surprising new images.

 How to use Blend modes in Photoshop.